Peru country brief

 Over the last decade, Peru has been very active in engaging the global economy through regional integration and a commitment to pursuing bilateral free trade agreements (FTAs).
 Peru has concluded negotiations on FTAs with Chile, the United States, Singapore, China, Korea, Japan, Mexico, Panama, Costa Rica, Canada and the EU.
 It also has a protocol on acceleration of the liberalisation of trade in goods and trade facilitation with Thailand.
 Peru is a member of the Andean Community Customs Union and has signed partial preferential trade agreements with Cuba, Argentina and Brazil.

-Peru, along with Australia, New Zealand, Brunei, Chile, Singapore, Malaysia, Vietnam, the United States, Canada and Mexico, is negotiating an expanded Trans-Pacific Strategic Economic Partnership (TPP) agreement.
+Peru, along with Australia, New Zealand, Brunei, Chile, Singapore, Malaysia, Vietnam, the United States, Canada, Mexico and now Japan, is negotiating an expanded Trans-Pacific Strategic Economic Partnership (TPP) agreement.
 The agreement is seen as a potential pathway to advancing broader Asia-Pacific regional economic integration.

-Peru has been a strong driver in the development of the Pacific Alliance, a trade liberalising pact between Peru, Chile, Colombia and Mexico.
-Australia has been admitted as an Observer to the Pacific Alliance.
+Peru has been a strong driver in the development of the Pacific Alliance, a trade liberalising pact between Peru, Chile, Colombia, Mexico, and Costa Rica.
+Australia was admitted as an observer to the Pacific Alliance in 2012 and attended the May 2013 Summit in Colombia.

 Australia and Peru share significant interests and cooperate internationally in an increasing range of areas, including the environment, fisheries management and international law enforcement.

 Australia and Peru work together in the United Nations.
-In the WTO, the Cairns Group and APEC, Australia and Peru work togetherto promote greater liberalisation of trade and investment and to enhance regional integration.
+In the WTO, the Cairns Group and APEC, Australia and Peru work together to promote greater liberalisation of trade and investment and to enhance regional integration.
 Australia hosted APEC in 2007, Peru in 2008.
 Both countries are part of the group of eleven APEC members who are negotiating the Trans Pacific Partnership Agreement.
-In 2012, Australia was accepted as an observer of the Pacific Alliance (Chile, Colombia, Peru and Mexico).
-Australia and Peru are also members of the Forum for East Asia Latin America Cooperation (FEALAC).
+Australia and Peru are members of the Forum for East Asia Latin America Cooperation (FEALAC), and Australia is an observer to the Pacific Alliance.

 A number of Australian ministers and senior officials visited Peru for APEC meetings in 2008, including then-Prime Minister Rudd, then-Foreign Minister Smith, then-Trade Minister Crean and former Parliamentary Secretary for Early Childhood Education and Childcare McKew.

-Peruvian Vice Minister for Mining, Guillermo Shinno visited Australia in May 2012.
-Former President Garcia, accompanied by former Peruvian Foreign Minister Belaunde and then-Trade Minister Araoz, visited Sydney in 2007 for the APEC Summit and ministerial meetings.
+Peruvian Mines and Energy Minister Jorge Merino visited Australia in May 2013 and Peruvian Vice Minister for Mining, Guillermo Shinno visited Australia in May 2012 and again in May 2013.
+Former President Garcia, accompanied by former Foreign Minister Belaunde and former Trade Minister Araoz, visited Sydney in 2007 for the APEC Summit and ministerial meetings.
 In November 2011, Australia and Peru signed an MOU on The Establishment of a Framework Mechanism to promote Bilateral Consultations and Cooperation.
 In April 2012, Australia and Peru signed an MOU on Development Cooperation.
-An Air services Agreement between the two countries is almost ready for signature.
+An Air services Agreement between the two countries is almost ready for signature and a memorandum of understanding on Air Services has now been finalised.

 Australia and Peru have had a bilateral Investment Promotion and Protection Agreement since 1997.
 The Australian Bureau of Meteorology has an MOU with its Peruvian counterpart, the National Meteorology Service, to facilitate, inter alia, cooperation on research into the El Niño climatic phenomenon.